• Week by Week

 Ovulation and Falling Pregnant: Basal Body Temperature

-Another method of calculating when you will ovulate is by tracking your basal body temperature and cervical mucus.
+In addition to charting your cervical mucus or using an ovulation test kit, another method of calculating when you will ovulate is by tracking your basal body temperature.
 While it can be more time consuming, it is probably the most accurate method of calculating just when you will ovulate.
-We can help you have a baby.
-Find out how.

 To check your basal body temperature, start keeping track of your temperature on the first day of your period using a basal body thermometer (you can buy one at any pharamcy), which shows minute changes in your temperature.
 You should take your temperature as soon as you wake up and before you get out of bed.
 If you can, take your basal body temperature at the same time every morning.
 When you have done this mark it on a chart.